amchavan/angular-training/README.md

     </div>
 ```

-Finally we reorganize the main area in two rows, the second being
+Finally, we reorganize the main area in two rows, the second being
 shared by the _left_ and _right_ components:
 ```html
         <!-- Main area -->